tunnckoCoreLabs/contributing/README.md

 <a id="keep-requests-short-and-direct"></a>

 **Keep requests short and direct.** Much like sending an email, every contribution, no matter how simple or helpful, requires someone else's review.
 Many projects have more incoming requests than people available to help.
 Be concise.
-You will increase the chances of someone helping you.
+You will increase the chance that someone will be able to help you.

 > 😇 _"I'd like to write an API tutorial."_
 >